Applying for and Application to Apply for the Veterans Aid and Attendance Pension

 What proofs and documents are required with the Pension claim?

 We have already discussed the requirements for power of attorney and fiduciary if they apply.
-In addition, an original copy of the discharge from service -- typically DD 214 or form WD -- is required and the discharge must have been honorable.
+In addition, an original copy of the discharge from service -- typically DD 214 or form WD -- is required and the discharge must have been other than dishonorable.
 If there is a question about the marriage relationship, a marriage certificate or other proof may be necessary.
 Birth certificates of dependent children are usually not required but may be necessary under certain conditions.
 A dependent child is a minor, a dependent student under age 23, or a totally dependent adult child.
 There are certain documents that need to be submitted to prove future recurring medical expenses and to prove need for aid and attendance or housebound allowances.
 VA does not furnish these documents nor provide any information that they are required.
-We provide forms that could be used for this purpose in our book.

 Can someone charge to help fill out the form?

 Federal code and VA regulations prohibit an agent or attorney from charging a fee to fill out an application prior to denial of an appeal.
 Some practitioners or providers help their clients for free, sometimes in the context of solving other retirement issues or providing long term care services.
 Some practitioners offer advice for a fee but will send their clients to a veterans' service organization to complete the application.
-Charging a fee for advice appears to be an acceptable practice allowed by VA.
+Charging a fee for advice not related to assistance with a claim for benefits appears to be an acceptable practice allowed by VA.

 How are assets, income and unreimbursed medical expenses determined?